philanderson888/course-notes/cyber/README.md

 ### armitage

-Armitage : run GUI application
+Armitage is Java GUI for MSF Metasploit

 ### metasploit